After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 While the Association of Southeast Asian Nations is unlikely to take a firm stance against the coup, Washington will probably look for more from another ally, South Korea, the sixth-largest direct investor in Myanmar.
 If so, it may be disappointed.

-“South Korea, because of its sizable investment in Myanmar, cannot afford to take a firm stance on the tensions there,” said Kim Sung-won, Myanmar expert at Busan University of Foreign Studies in South Korea.
+“South Korea, because of its sizable investment in Myanmar, cannot afford to take a firm stance on the tensions there,” said Kim Sung-won, a Myanmar expert at Busan University of Foreign Studies in South Korea.
 “Seoul is walking on eggshells while observing whether Washington ramps up pressure on Myanmar.”

 While the South Korean Foreign Ministry has expressed “deep concern” at events in Myanmar, former U.N.
 Special Rapporteur on Myanmar Lee Yang-hee took issue with South Korea’s “unprincipled and questionable investments” in the country in a tweet on Wednesday and urged Seoul to “speak out against the coup d’etat.”